Ke'Bryan Hayes Player Props: Pirates vs. White Sox

 Ke'Bryan Hayes At The Plate

-- In three of six games this year, Hayes got a hit, but only one each time.
+- Hayes has had a base hit in four of seven games this season, and multiple hits once.

-- In six games played this year, he has not hit a long ball.
+- In seven games played this season, he has not hit a long ball.

 - In one game this season, he scored, and he had multiple runs in that game.